How do I get an IRD number?

 How can I check how much I have been taxed?

 There are a variety of different reasons why you might want to check up on how much you have been taxed.
-These might include if you think your employer has used the wrong tax code for your wages or salary, or if you suspect that you've paid the wrong percentage of tax on a contract job.
+For example, you may be concerned that your employer has used the wrong tax code for your wages or salary, or you suspect that you've paid too much tax on a contract job.

 I don't think I'm going to be able to pay my tax bill before the due date.
 What can I do if I can't afford to pay my tax?